Terms and conditions

 11.5 Your GP surgery is responsible for issuing your prescriptions.

-11.6 We are responsible for dispensing your prescription correctly and complying with the requirements of the General Pharmaceutical Council and NHS (Pharmaceutical and Local Pharmaceutical) Regulations.
+11.6 We are responsible for dispensing your prescription correctly and complying with the legal requirements placed upon pharmacies, including those of the General Pharmaceutical Council, NHS (Pharmaceutical and Local Pharmaceutical) Regulations 2013, Human Medicines Regulations 2012 and Medicines Act 1968.
 We are not responsible for the accuracy of the diagnosis, treatment or medication prescribed by your NHS GP surgery or correct use of products supplied.
 We cannot guarantee that a prescription request will result in a prescription being issued by your NHS GP surgery.

 12. How we may use your personal information